drupal-soda/soda-profile/README.md

-# Small Open DAta framework - Drupal distribution
+# Small Open DAta framework
 This is the installation profile for Drupal SODA distribution.

 ## What is SODA?
-*Small Open DAta framework* is a web based platform aimed to solve the fundamental problem of the [Open Data](http://opendefinition.org/od/) which is:
+*Small Open DAta framework* is a Drupal 7.x distribution aimed to solve the fundamental problem of the [Open Data](http://opendefinition.org/od/) which is:

 > "Where is the data?"